In this article

 Treatment for acute liver disease focuses on removing the toxin in question.
 For instance, if there’s copper in your dog’s liver and they’re missing the enzyme necessary to process it, your vet will prescribe medications that can help bind and remove the copper.
 This particular issue is commonly found in Westies.
 On the other hand, treatment for chronic liver disease aims to improve the quality of your pet’s life, as this type can’t always be cured.

-How should you care for your dog at home?
+How can you care for a dog with liver disease at home?